m-soro/Project_3/README.md

 ---

-Open Peaks V2 is a single page, full stack MERN application that lets you check and compare skiing and snowboarding destinations around the world.
+Open Peaks V2 is a single page, full stack MERN application that lets you check and compare conditions of skiing and snowboarding destinations around the world.

-My third and capstone project for Per Scholas Software Engineering Track.
+This is my third and capstone project for Per Scholas Software Engineering Track.

-This app is the extended version of my [second project](https://github.com/m-soro/Project_2), where users can create an account, save their favorite destinations in a list where my front end calls an API to show relevant data.
+This app is the extended version of my [second project](https://github.com/m-soro/Project_2).

 ### Plan/Build